edap/ofxRaycaster/README.md

 #### intersectsPrimitive

 It checks for the intersection between a ray and an `ofPrimitive`.
+See `example-3D`.

 ```cpp
 bool intersectsPrimitive(const of3dPrimitive& primitive,  glm::vec3 & baricentricCoords, glm::vec3 & intNormal)